tuyunbin/tuyunbin1.github.io/_pages/about.md

 Recent News
 ======
+- 2025.05: A paper is accepted by ACL 2025 Findings (long paper).
+Congrats to Yi Li!
 - 2025.04: I will be serving as an Area Chair for ACM MM 2025.
 - 2025.04: I will be serving as an Area Chair for EMNLP 2025.
 - 2025.02: I will be serving as an Area Chair for ACL 2025.